UV index today UV Index

 UV Index in Charleston

-Today's UV index in Charleston, United States United States will be up to 5, indicating a moderate level of sun exposure for the average person.
-Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.
+Today's UV index in Charleston, United States United States will be up to 9.1, indicating a very high level of sun exposure for the average person.
+Check our tips for today to make sure you're safe in the sun.

 Today's tips